milenaciupa/Airline_reporting_and_analytical_system/README.md

 Therefore, our company was asked to:

-- creating a mechanism for downloading data from the shared API,
 - creating a database used for analytical and reporting purposes,
 - feeding the database with downloaded data,
 - performing exploratory analysis of the data set,